 If your internet connection is unstable or ‘weak’, Google Photos might not be able to display all your photos properly, especially if they’re all on the cloud, and not in your device storage.

 So, before moving on, make sure you’re properly connected to the internet.
-In case you notice any issues, check out this article for additional solutions.
+If you notice any Wi-Fi issues, check out this article for additional solutions.

 Solution 3 – Disable Data Saver

-Just keep in mind, accessing Google Photos without a data saver can eat up a huge chunk of your data, so handle with care.
+Just keep in mind, accessing Google Photos without a data saver can eat up a huge chunk of your data if you have a lot of photos/videos to upload, so handle it with care.

 Here’s how to disable Data Saver in Android: